chopdicemince/chopdicemince.github.io/_posts/2018-07-31-smalltalk.md

 # What is Smalltalk?

 Smalltalk is a programming language created in the 1970's at Xerox Palo Alto Research Center (Xerox PARC).
 [Alan Kay](https://www.britannica.com/biography/Alan-Kay) was one of the creators.
-One goal of Smalltalk was to be a programming language which young people could learn.
+One goal of Smalltalk was that young people could learn it.

 Smalltalk was one of the first object-oriented programming languages.